DCT

 V. Key Claim Terms for Construction

-- Intrinsic Evidence for Interpretation: - Evidence for a Broader Interpretation: The claim language itself is general.
-The specification does not appear to provide an explicit definition, which may support giving the term its plain and ordinary meaning of "mostly flat."
+• Evidence for a Broader Interpretation: The claim language itself does not explicitly limit the term to a specific shape beyond being "substantially planar," which may support an argument for its plain and ordinary meaning.

 VI.
 Other Allegations